dbkastner/CBAS/README.md

 The constants listed at the top of the file are as follows:
 NumConting: number of contingencies to be analyzed.
 NumArms: the number of different choices available to the subject
-SeqLenMax: the maximum number of choices evaluated by CBAS (CBAS will evaluate all sequences in the dataset up to and including this length)
+SeqLenMax: the maximum number of choices evaluated by CBAS (CBAS will evaluate all sequences in the dataset up to and including this length).
+Criterion: the total number of trials evaluated for each subject.
 ContingList: a list of strings, separated by ';' that contains the contingency number to be evaluated.
 The number has to be greater than 0.
 ResampleNumber: the total number of resamples that will be done by the Romano-Wolf method for multiple comparisons correction.